 Want a powerful essential oil for cleaning?
 Then tea tree is your answer.
 Sometimes considered to be a strong smell on its own, it is often combined with other essential oils, such as lavender or orange in green cleaning recipes.
 As an antimicrobial, antifungal, antiseptic, bactericidal, and insecticidal, it is a hard one to skip over when it comes to cleaning the bathroom or kitchen.
 Scientific studies have been done showing its antibacterial actions and its promise in inhibiting certain flu... viruses, combating Staph infections, and even treating the herpes simplex virus.
 In aromatherapy, tea tree is recommended for stimulating the immune system and in the treatment of respiratory conditions, such as asthma, coughing, sinusitis, and whooping cough.
 So if you feel like you’re coming down with something and must clean anyway, grab the tea tree!

 Caution!
 Don’t store your tea tree oil in clear bottles, high heat, or direct sunlight as it can cause the chemical constituents of the essential oil to change, resulting in sensitivity in some individuals.

 Caution!
 It is important that you use essential oils safely.
 If you get essential oils in your eyes, flush with water for 10-15 minutes.
 Consult a doctor if irritation persists.
 If you get essential oils on your skin, wash with soapy warm water.
 One exception: Lavender doesn't harm the skin; in fact, it is often used directly on the skin to treat burns, insect bites, etc.

-Battaglia, S. The Complete Guide to Aromatherapy.
+Sources: Battaglia, S. The Complete Guide to Aromatherapy.
 (2003).
 2nd ed.
 Brisbane, Australia: The International Centre of Holistic Aromatherapy.

 Keville, K. (1995).
 Aromatherapy for Dummies.
 New York: Wiley Publishing.